Weight gain after cancer treatment

 Waist measurement

 Your waist measurement can also be used to see if you are a healthy weight.
-People who have more fat around their waist have a higher risk of health problems.
-To measure your waist, wrap a tape measure around your waist (like a belt).
+Even if your BMI is within a healthy range, you can carry excess tummy fat.
+People who have more fat around their waist have a higher risk of health problems such as diabetes.
+To measure your waist, wrap a tape measure around your waist like a belt.
 You should do this halfway between your lowest rib and the top of your hip bone.

 It is not always easy to make changes to your lifestyle.
-Some people try to lose weight with ‘fad’ diets.
-Fad diets claim to help you lose weight quickly.
+Some people try to lose weight with fad diets.
+These claim to help you lose weight quickly.
 They are usually made up of only a few foods.
-With this type of diet, you often miss out important food groups.
-And as only some foods are allowed, fad diets can often be boring and difficult to continue with.
-They can also be expensive to follow.
-When people stop the diet, they usually gain weight.
+With this type of diet, you often miss out important food groups and nutrients.
+They can also be expensive and difficult to continue with.
+After stopping a fad diet, you usually gain weight.

-If you eat a healthy diet and are physically active, you will lose weight gradually.
+Eating a healthy, balanced diet and trying to be more physically active is the best way to manage your weight.
+It is also better to lose weight gradually.
 This means you are more likely to reach and stay a healthy weight.

 Setting a target for weight loss